zmike/zmike.github.io/_posts/2023-01-27-through-the-loop.md

 It turns out there's at least one type of pipeline compile that still matters going forward.
 Specifically, I'm talking about fast-linked pipelines using [VK_EXT_graphics_pipeline_library](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VK_EXT_graphics_pipeline_library.html).

-Let's get some exposition under our belts before we get to the spaghetti.
+Let's get an appetizer going, some exposition under our belts before we get to the spaghetti we're all craving.

+## Pipelines: They're In Your Games
+All my readers are graphics experts.
+It won't come as any surprise when I say that a **pipeline** is a program containing shaders which is used by the GPU.
+And you all know how `VK_EXT_graphics_pipeline_library` enables compiling partial pipelines into libraries that can then be combined into a full pipeline.
+None of you need a refresher on this, and we all acknowledge that I'm just padding out the word count of this post for posterity.